There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 Makeup Brush Dupes: Are They Worth It?

-If you’re planning to buy cheap brushes, then you should go for dupes.
+If you’re planning to buy cheap ones, then you should go for dupes.
 Most of these dupes are manufactured by the same companies that create the original brands.
 They use the same molds and design too.
 The major difference is the quality of the material used.

 And now we have reached the end of this very long yet very extensive guide about makeup brushes.
 I do hope this would be of great help to you.
 I suggest bookmarking this page for easy reference later on.

-Aside from all these makeup brush brands that I’ve mentioned, some of the best ones are Japanese brands.
+Aside from all these brands that I’ve mentioned, some of the best ones are Japanese brands.
 Hakuhodo, Chikuhodo and Suqqu, are just some of them.
 But I’m going to talk more about them in a separate article, so keep an eye out for it.

 This makeup brush guide is just the first of my series of extensive makeup and beauty guides, so be sure to visit Ang Savvy often or, better yet, subscribe and follow.
-If you have any makeup brush experiences you want to share, please feel free to drop by in the comment section below.
+If you have any experiences you want to share, please feel free to drop by in the comment section below.
 Let’s have a chat and some bonding time!